tango-controls/rfc/9/README.md

  error = reason severity desc origin

- reason = *VCHAR ; SHALL be the reason of the failure severity = "WARN" | "ERR" | "PANIC" desc = *VCHAR ; SHOULD describe the failur in more details, eg. call stack origin = *VCHAR ; SHALL identify the operation or the tango object which caused the failure
+ reason = *VCHAR ; SHOULD be a symbolic name, without whitespace, which points the reason for the failure and is standardized for some errors thrown by the API.
+Examples: "API_AttrOptProp", "API_AttrNotPolled","API_CmdNotPolled", "API_CommandNotFound" severity = "WARN" | "ERR" | "PANIC" desc = *VCHAR ; SHOULD describe the failure in more details origin = *VCHAR ; SHALL identify the operation or the tango object which caused the failure, eg. function name
 ```